Elias Visontay Transport and urban affairs reporter

 Each charge alleges that Uber failed to ensure the 57 drivers held an unrestricted Australian drivers licence or an unrestricted licence of a total of at least 12 months in the preceding two years – which is a requirement to provide a taxi or rideshare service.

-“Safety is my priority, and allowing drivers to provide passenger services without having undergone appropriate background checks poses a serious safety risk to passengers and breaches the law,” said Anthony Wing, the regulator commissioner.
+“Safety is my priority, and allowing drivers to provide passenger services without having undergone appropriate background checks poses a serious safety risk to passengers and breaches the law,” said Anthony Wing, the commissioner.

 “Uber has identified the issue that allowed rideshare trips to be undertaken by its food delivery drivers, however, it should not have occurred in the first instance.”